ESDB Client

 }

-The correct configuration can be confirmed, by calling authenticate()
+The correct configuration can be confirmed, by calling authenticate(), e.g. as follows:

 Spring Boot Auto-Configuration